Hawthorne Heights: Death of Casey Calvert (2007)

-Casey Calvert, the band's rhythm guitarist, was found dead on the band's tour bus at 26 on November 24, 2007.
+Casey Calvert, the band's rhythm guitarist, was found dead on the band's tour bus at age 26 on November 24, 2007.
 The band had begun its American tour just the day before in Detroit.
 Toxicology and autopsy reports said that Calvert died of combined drug intoxication.
 A statement released by the members of the band said that Calvert died in his sleep and that his body was discovered before the band was scheduled to carry out a sound check before its show at the 9:30 Club, in Washington, D.C.
 The band spent a few days mourning, reflecting, and writing a song about their loss.

-The song, titled "Four Become One" is on their third album Fragile Future.
+The song, titled "Four Become One" is on their third album, Fragile Future.
 They also dedicated another song to Calvert, "Sugar in the Engine".
 Near the end of the song, JT Woodruff is heard speaking of Calvert.
 According to the results of an autopsy performed by the office of the chief medical examiner in Washington D.C. and released in December 2007, Calvert's death was accidental.
 Dr. John Mendelson, a pharmacologist at the California Pacific Medical Center Research Institute in San Francisco, told MTV News, "Cases like Calvert's are so rare that they're almost nonexistent.
 It's so rare that you can't even put a number on it...
 It's exceedingly rare that 26-year-olds die of anything medical.
 This kind of death is one in several million."
 Both citalopram (also known by the brand name Celexa) and clonazepam (known by the brand names Klonopin and Rivotril) are prescription drugs, the former an antidepressant and the latter used to treat seizure disorders and panic attacks.

 Drummer Eron Bucciarelli issued a statement:

 From the time of the incident we suspected a possible drug interaction as the cause.
 Casey wrestled with depression for as long as we knew him.
 He saw numerous doctors and took an ever-changing array of medicines to get better.
 He finally had his depression under control.
 According to the toxicology report, the cause of death was due to a fatal interaction between depression meds, anxiety meds, and an opiate.
 Opiates being mentioned along with the term "substance abuse", coupled with "rockstar" stereotypes immediately conjure up images of hard drug use and addiction, which simply couldn't be further from the truth in Casey's instance.
 What the toxicology report doesn't show is that before our leaving for tour, Casey had a root canal and he was prescribed Vicodin (an opiate) for the pain.
 Once again, Casey was not involved in anything illegal, nor was he a substance abuser.

 JT Woodruff said, "We won't add another guitar player or add another screamer...
 In our albums, it'll always say 'Casey Calvert: guitar/vocals.'"
 Bucciarelli told an interview, "We don't need another screamer...
 If the fans want screaming, they can provide it themselves."